 - Warm up with a hot cocoa bar.

 - Bake a batch of your favorite cookies.
+Use these tips for decorating cookies with kids.

 - Decorate a gingerbread house.